24-Battle-Royale/Back-end/INSTALL.md

 INSTRUCTIONS ON HOW TO BUILD:

-Run the following command [in this directory]: make solo-play
+Run the following commands [in this directory]: opam install ANSITerminal opam install dream opam install websocket opam install hyper opam install ws-server opam install websocket-lwt-unix

+To play the offline game:
+make solo-play

+To start a server:
+make main

+To start a client that accesses the server: make client

 ENJOY!
-[No extra libraries needed to be installed]